jaylencarrillo/seattle-housing-predictor/README.md

 - Seaborn
 - Jupyter Notebook

-All dependencies are listed in `requirements.txt`.
+All dependencies will be listed in `requirements.txt`.

 ## Instructions